-D. For accidents before May 15, 2011:

-- 1. Notice must be given within 10 days of the accident unless the employer had actual knowledge of the accident. - 2.
+- D. For accidents before May 15, 2011: - 1.
+Notice must be given within 10 days of the accident unless the employer had actual knowledge of the accident. - 2.
 If an employee does not provide notice within 10 days, their claim will not be barred if their failure to provide notice was due to just cause, provided that: - a.
 Notice was given within 75 days; or - b.
 The employer had actual knowledge of the accident; or - c.
 The employer was unavailable to receive notice; or - d.
-The employee was physically unable to give such notice.

-E. May be oral or in writing

-- 1. "Where notice is provided orally, if the employer has designated an individual or department to whom notice must be given and such designation has been communicated in writing to the employee, notice to any other individual or department shall be insufficient under this section.
-If the employer has not designated an individual or department to whom notice must be given, notice must be provided to a supervisor or manager." - 2.
-"Where notice is provided in writing, notice must be sent to a supervisor or manager at the employee's principal location of employment."
-The burden is on the employee to prove that such notice was actually received by the employer. - F. Notice shall include the time, date, place, person injured and particulars of the injury and it must be apparent the employee is claiming benefits or suffered a work-related injury. - G. Notice requirement is waived if the employee proves that - 1. the employer or employer's duly authorized agent had actual knowledge of the injury; - 2. the employer or employer's duly authorized agent was unavailable to receive such notice within the applicable period; or - 3. the employee was physically unable to give such notice.
+The employee was physically unable to give such notice. - E. May be oral or in writing - "Where notice is provided orally, if the employer has designated an individual or department to whom notice must be given and such designation has been communicated in writing to the employee, notice to any other individual or department shall be insufficient under this section.
+If the employer has not designated an individual or department to whom notice must be given, notice must be provided to a supervisor or manager." - F. Notice shall include the time, date, place, person injured, and particulars of the injury and it must be apparent the employee is claiming benefits or suffered a work-related injury. - G. Notice requirement is waived if the employee proves that - 1. the employer or employer's duly authorized agent had actual knowledge of the injury; - 2. the employer or employer's duly authorized agent was unavailable to receive such notice within the applicable period; or - 3. the employee was physically unable to give such notice.